5.5.3 A Pragmatic View of AI Chatbots: Part 3

 https://www.youtube.com/live/CyyL0yDhr7I?si=Xgi7upJpt3A0Y39G&t=560

-4. There is a really excellent course of graphical videos about Neural Networks on Grant Sanderson’s 3Blue1Brown YouTube chanel
+4. There is a really excellent course of graphical videos about Neural Networks on Grant Sanderson’s 3Blue1Brown YouTube channel

-5. Try typing in you own original prompt, try changing the attention heads and trying model characteristics in this very impressive graphic simulation of an LLM at https://poloclub.github.io/transformer-explainer/
+5. Try typing in your own original prompt, try changing the attention heads and trying model characteristics in this very impressive graphic simulation of an LLM at https://poloclub.github.io/transformer-explainer/

 A graphically illustrated video from the Neural Networks course by Grant Sanderson of the 3Brown1Blue YouTube Channel